Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 Rust has great Documentation in two ways.

 The **first way** is Actual Documentation, when you are getting started with rust there is [The Rust Book](https://doc.rust-lang.org/stable/book/).
-It teaches the important concepts offo rust, going from printing `"Hello World"` to making a webserver.
+It teaches the important concepts of rust, going from printing `"Hello World"` to making a webserver.
 The [Standard Library](https://doc.rust-lang.org/std/) is also very well documented with clear information and lots of examples.

 The **second way** is with [Rust Doc](https://doc.rust-lang.org/rustdoc/index.html), which is a program to generate Documentation pages from Doc comments on Functions, Structs, Enums, etc.